 Each collaborator can be assigned to one of the following roles:

 - Everything that Guest can do

 - Everything that Publisher can do

 - Can change application properties (e.g., display name, author, banner image).

 - Can change billing information

-Account ID is a unique number to identify your root account along collaborators.
-In order to sign in as a collaborator of your PatchKit account, one must know your Account ID, as good as be granted to access your account’s resources.
+Account ID is a unique number to identify your root account along with collaborators.
+To sign in as a collaborator of your PatchKit account, one must know your Account ID, as good as be granted to access your account’s resources.

 Where to find the Account ID?

-Account ID is sent with a first collaborator invitation email.
+Account ID is sent with a first collaborator invitation e-mail.
 Also, it can be found on the Account -> Collaborators page.
-Ask your collaborators to keep their invitation email, bookmark sign in URL or save Account ID somewhere safe, since without it they won’t be able to log-in.
+Ask your collaborators to keep their invitation e-mail, bookmark sign-in URL or save Account ID somewhere safe because, without it, they won’t be able to sign-in.